 Shipping containers were originally specifically designed to meet a few different criteria.
 Of course, they need to be able to be stacked effectively and easily transferred from one mode of transport to another, but they also need to be able to properly protect their contents.

-We are also seeing more and more people converting shipping containers into modular buildings, like plant rooms, pop-up bars and cafes, mobile laboratories, and exhibition stands.
+We are also seeing more and more people converting these containers into modular buildings, like plant rooms and exhibition stands.
 It is essential that these can also be properly protected and secured from those who shouldn’t be there.

 Strong and Robust

-Often the contents of a shipping container – whether it is being used for storage or has been converted – will contain valuable items, and although they are made of metal and built to be strong and durable, security is an extra factor that you should consider.
+Often the contents of a storage unit – whether it is being used for storage or has been converted – will contain valuable items, and although they are made of metal and built to be strong and durable, security is an extra factor that you should consider.

-When a shipping container is converted, people often put in personnel doors which allow for easier access as people go in and out.
+When it is converted, people often put in personnel doors which allow for easier access as people go in and out.
 These doors can be locked with a conventional padlock, but this isn’t as effective as it could be, both in security and as a deterrent.

-There are two main locking systems that are recommended for enhancing a shipping container’s security; an inner bolting system and a CISA security container padlock with a padlock protector.
-We suggest that you use both of these systems to ensure that your converted shipping container and its contents are as safe as possible, whether you are inside or outside.
+There are two main locking systems that are recommended for enhancing security; an inner bolting system and a CISA security padlock with a padlock protector.
+We suggest that you use both of these systems to ensure that your contents are as safe as possible, whether you are inside or outside.

 Inner Bolting System